Graphic Design ~ Illustration

 After 20+ years in the San Francisco Bay Area, we've resettled in the forests of Washington near beautiful Mt.
 Baker.
 In addition to our new online store, I also offer graphic design and custom illustration services.

 Click the links below if you'd like to take a look at my portfolio.
-I'm always interested in small freelance projects and possibilities for collaboration with just the right people!
+I'm interested in freelance projects and possibilities for collaboration with just the right people!
 Please contact me if you think I might be a good fit for your project.

 Thank you so much for visiting!